-The WA Inclusion Agency (WAIA) delivers the Inclusion Support Programme in Western Australia.
-It is a free government-funded initiative providing assistance to all eligible early childhood and child care (ECCC) services to be confident and capable of including all children.
+The WA Inclusion Agency (WAIA) delivers the Inclusion Support Program in Western Australia.
+It is a free government-funded initiative providing assistance to all eligible early childhood education and care (ECEC) services to be confident and capable of including all children.

 What Is Inclusion?